A Nonprofit Guide to Virtual Fundraising Events in 2022

 A virtual fundraising event is a fundraiser hosted online.
 Like any in-person fundraiser, the goal of a virtual fundraising event is to raise money by inviting donors and supporters to stream, participate in, and donate to your nonprofit during a virtual event.

-Virtual fundraising events offer flexibility for you, as a nonprofit, and your donors.
+In 2022, virtual fundraising events will offer flexibility for you, as a nonprofit, and your donors.
 It allows you to meet and connect with more donors where they are while encouraging them to contribute to your nonprofit’s mission.

 Virtual Events Can Be Easy, If You Know the Secret